DVA rehabilitation

 - participate and cooperate in your assessment

-- provide medical certificates or the status of your health conditions when you’re asked
+- provide medical certificates or the status of your health condition/s if this is requested

-- work towards your goals and participate in all the activities on your plan
+- work towards your rehabilitation goals and participate in all the activities on your plan

-- attend medical or other appointments when you’re asked
+- attend medical or other appointments if this is requested

-- respond to contact from your consultant and us.
+- respond to contact from your consultant and DVA.

 When rehabilitation is compulsory

-If you get incapacity payments or the Veteran Payment, you must take part in rehabilitation as long as you’re medically able.
+If you receive incapacity payments or the Veteran Payment, you must take part in rehabilitation as long as you’re medically able.

-If you don’t meet your obligations, we will give you a written warning, and may need to suspend your rehabilitation plan.
-Incapacity payments will stop when your rehabilitation plan is suspended.
+If you don’t meet your obligations, we will issue you with a written warning, and may need to suspend or close your rehabilitation plan.
+Incapacity payments will stop when your rehabilitation plan is suspended or closed.

 When to contact your consultant